Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 First-Degree Burns

 First-degree burns, often caused by everyday incidents like touching a hot appliance, are minor and manageable at home.
 Cooling the burn under running water and covering it with a non-adhesive bandage can provide relief and protection.
 Over-the-counter pain medication may be used for discomfort.
-Such burns typically heal on their own.
+Such burns typically heal on their own; however, repeated instances may lead to more serious skin conditions over time.

 Symptoms of first-degree burns include: